 The EVMS Quality Office sends Feedtrail surveys to patients’ cell phones with carefully crafted questions addressing everything from the front desk to administration to physicians.
 Missed appointments affected both the organization’s bottom line and the health outcomes of patients, so reducing their occurrence became a priority initiative.

-“We put a proposal together showing that if we could cut our no-show rate — which for our organization is 14% — by 1%, we’d have the funds to pay for Feedtrail.
+“We put a proposal together showing that if we could cut our no-show rate, which for our organization is 14%, by just 1%, we’d have the funds to pay for Feedtrail.
 That’s how we got buy-in.”

 — Margaret Baumgarten, MD, Chief Quality Officer, Macon & Joan Brock Virginia Health Sciences EVMS Medical Group at Old Dominion University